EAM Jaishankar speaks to British counterpart Liz Truss | Law-Order

 External Affairs Minister S Jaishankar on Monday spoke to his British counterpart Liz Truss, covering ''shared interest'' in trade, investment and security.

 ''A warm conversation with UK Foreign Secretary @trussliz.
 Discussed our shared interest in trade, investment and security.
-Look forward to welcoming her in India,'' he tweeted.
+Look forward to welcoming her in India,'' Jaishankar tweeted.

 In May last year, India and the UK adopted a 10-year-roadmap to expand ties in the key areas of trade and economy, defence and security, climate change and people-to-people connect among others.
 The Roadmap 2030 was adopted at a virtual summit between Prime Minister Narendra Modi and his British counterpart Boris Johnson at a virtual summit.